h33h33/h33h33.github.io-/README.md

 ## Commands

 * `$ thoughts update`
-  * Download and install the latest updates
+  * Download and install the latest version of Thoughts
 * `$ thoughts edit`
   * Edit your previously posted thoughts
 * `$ thoughts style`